-The UN-SCAN-IT software imports standard image files from scanners, digital cameras, the internet, etc. These images should be obtained and modified using the hardware and software provided with these devices, or by using third party imaging software.
-The final image should be 'right side up' with the x-axis in the horizontal direction.
+The UN-SCAN-IT gel software imports standard image files from scanners, digital cameras, the internet, etc. These images should be obtained and modified using the hardware and software provided with these devices, or by using third party imaging software.
+The final image should be 'right side up' with the lanes in the vertical direction (gels), or the x-axis in the horizontal direction (graphs).
 The image should be saved in a standard image format (tif, jpg, png, bmp, gif, etc.).

 In addition, we have provided the Modify Image feature for your convenience.
 This feature provides some basic image modifying capabilities.
-To Modify an image, select Scan/Modify Image... from the UN-SCAN-IT main File menu.
+To Modify an image, select Scan/Modify Image... from the UN-SCAN-IT gel main File menu.